 Crassus launched a powerful army of around 50,000 men towards Mesopotamia.
 What Crassus didn’t expect was that the Parthians had an army of horseback archers which was very effective against the Roman legions.
 The result of the war was a massacre and one of the most humiliating defeats of Rome.
 The Parthians killed 20,000 Roman soldiers, including Crassus and his son, and captured 10,000 more in what is called the Battle of Carrhae.

-The destiny of the 10,000 legionnaires which were taken prisoner remains a mystery, and because of this, they are called the Lost Legion.
+The destiny of the 10,000 legionnaires who were taken prisoner remains a mystery, and because of this, they are called the Lost Legion.
 Nonetheless, it is believed that they were sent to protect the eastern border of the Parthian Empire (in what is now Turkmenistan).

-The Lost Legion, which had been enslaved and forced to protect a border which was very far from home, had the luck to be captured once again by the Xiongnu who disputed the region with the Parthians and were enlisted into the ranks of the powerful Hun army.
+The Lost Legion, which had been enslaved and forced to protect a border that was very far from home, had the luck to be captured once again by the Xiongnu who disputed the region with the Parthians and were enlisted into the ranks of the powerful Hun army.

 This is how the poor legionnaires, after being beaten and captured by the Parthians, relocated to the other end of the world, recaptured and recruited by the Xiongnu and captured for the third time by the Chinese, decided to dedicate themselves to something else and founded the town of Liqian.